Jerome, Clarkdale and Cottonwood Historic Road

 At the Verde Canyon Railroad station in Clarkdale

-The former Cottonwood jail, now tea and coffee shop
+The former Cottonwood jail and Visitor Center, now a tea and coffee shop